CSI-BennettUniversity/Sample-project-5/README.md

 # forms-dynamically

 ## Introduction
 In situations where you wish to generate fomrs dynamically form generaation is required.
 In such a use case it is very helpful to convert HTML forms into code compatible formats, in this case JSON.
-Hence, in short, this is a npm package that allows you to convert an HTML Form to JSON and back.
+Hence, in short, this is a tiny and light weight npm package that allows you to convert an HTML Form to JSON and back.

 # Documentation and Guide
 ## Installation